balazsbme/keep-the-future-human-survival-rpg/characters/regulator/base-context.md

-## Corporations (Major Technology Companies)
+## Regulators (National and International Institutions)
 - **Influence**:
-  - Can stop the AGI race and redirect toward Tool AI.
+  - Can prohibit AGI and enforce compute limits through law and licensing.
-  - Possess outsized lobbying power to shape regulation.
+  - Can establish tiered risk frameworks for Tool AI vs AGI.
-  - Could voluntarily adopt standards but currently resist them.
+  - Could create global governance bodies similar to the IAEA.
 - **Resources/Capabilities**:
-  - Control of massive compute, datasets, and top AI talent.
+  - Legislative power at national level, potential for treaties at international level.
-  - Ability to define public narratives of inevitability around AGI.
+  - Ability to impose liability and create enforcement mechanisms.
 - **Interactions with other actors**:
-  - Strongly influence governments through lobbying and economic incentives.
+  - Strongly pressured by corporate lobbying to weaken or delay regulation.
-  - Depend on hardware manufacturers for compute resources.
+  - Depend on governments and international cooperation to gain legitimacy.